Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Experiments

-In this scenario, we are interested in the conventional long-term forecasting scenario.
-It consists in predicting the phenomenon in a specific future period, \ie, horizon, based on the history of a limited past period, \ie, a look-back window.
-The forecaster is trained on a set of $n$ observed samples and tested on new periods for the same samples.
+In this section, we are interested in the conventional long-term forecasting scenario.
+It consists in predicting the phenomenon in a specific future period, the horizon, based on the history of a limited past period, the look-back window.
+The forecaster is trained on a set of $n$ observed time series for a given time window (train period) and tested on new distinct time windows.